 The 2017 edition of this transnational project was realised in cooperation with Visio (Finland), Ökopolisz (Hungary), the Institute for Active Citizenship (Czech Republic), the Cooperation and Development Network Eastern Europe & Green Window (Croatia) and Ceratonia Foundation (Malta).
 These national Green foundations gathered young people interested in politics in their respective countries and trained them across several weekends.
 The international dimension of this project has developed into one of the most important: participants were trained, almost at the same time, about the same topics, such as functions, institutions and current debates inside the EU, which ended up being crucial for their international cooperation during the study visit in Brussels in spring 2018.

 Find out what the organisers, coordinators and some of the participants have to say about the European Green Activist Training and receive an impression of their study trip to Brussels.

-The trainings offer a great opportunity for Green-minded young people to acquire very practical skills, such as negotiating and networking, and to learn how to impact national and European politics.
 In order to disseminate the experience of this successful project, and help other organisations getting inspiration for their own trainings, the participating partners developed a handbook for organising the European Green Activist Trainings, which can be downloaded here or ordered as a hard copy.